nukopian/DBIx-Squirrel/README.md

             print $_->Name, "\n";
         };

-## Database connection

-Connecting to a database using `DBIx::Squirrel` works the same way as it does when using the `DBI` `connect` and `connect_cached` methods.
-The `DBIx::Squirrel` `connect` method, however, can also accept a database handle in place of a datasource name.
-The database handle can even be a reference to a `DBI` object.
-The original database connection will be cloned as as `DBIx::Squirrel` object.
+## Connecting to databases

+Connecting to a database using `DBIx::Squirrel` is done exactly as it would be done using the `DBI`, with the `connect_cached` and `connect` methods.

+The `connect` method implemented by the `DBIx::Squirrel` package does, however, offer an alternative form:

+    $new_dbh = DBIx::Squirrel->connect($original_dbh, \%attr);

+This form clones another connection object and returns a brand object that is blessed using the same class that invoked the `connect` method.
+Objects being cloned are allowed to be those created by the `DBI` or any of its subclasses, `DBIx::Squirrel` being one of those.

 ## Statement preparation